Overview

 Error: “Access Denied” or “Not authorized to perform bedrock:InvokeModel”.Possible causes:

-- IAM user missing
+- IAM user or role missing

 - Resource restrictions in policy don’t match the model ARN.